shhossain/FaceDB/README.md

     print("Unknown face")
 ```

-## Use with pinecone
+## Advanced Usage

-You need to install pinecone first
+You need to install pinecone first to use pinecone as the database backend.

 ```bash
 pip install pinecone